SchulzLab/SNEEP/docs/gettingStarted.rst

 The following 4 files are required as minimal input to run SNEEP:

 1)	a file containing the TF motifs in TRANSFAC format,
-2)	a bed-like SNP file,
+2)	a bedlike SNP file,
-3)	a reference genome file in fasta format.
+3)	a reference genome file in FASTA format,
-4) a scale file providing motif-specific scale parameters to compute the significance of the effect of the SNP on the TF (provided)
+4) a scale file providing motif-specific scale parameters to compute the significance of the effect of the SNP on the TF (provided).

 Minimal example
 ---------------

-To try SNEEP with the minimal required input, make sure you are in the SNEEP folder and run:
+To try SNEEP with the minimal required input, ensure that you are in the SNEEP folder and run:

 .. code-block:: console

   differentialBindingAffinity_multipleSNPs examples/combined_Jaspar2022_Hocomoco_Kellis_human_transfac.txt examples/SNPs_EFO_0000612_myocardial_infarction.bed  <path-to-genome-file> necessaryInputFiles/estimatedScalesPerMotif_1.9.txt

-Per default the result is stored in the directory ‘SNEEP_output’.
+Per default, the result is stored in the directory ‘SNEEP_output’.
 The file ‘result.txt’ in the SNEEP output directory contains the predicted rSNPs.
-For more details about the result files, see Section `SNEEP result files <https://sneep.readthedocs.io/en/latest/results.html>`_.
+For more details about the resulting files, see the Section `SNEEP result files <https://sneep.readthedocs.io/en/latest/results.html>`_.
 The run takes a couple of minutes using one core.

 Detailed description of the required input files
 ----------------------------------------------------

-We provide human TF motifs from the JASPAR database (version 2022), HOCOMOCO and  Kellis ENCODE database in the required format in the examples directory.
-Additional, we provide the mouse motifs from the JASPAR database (version 2022) and the HOCOMOCO database.
-In general our approach can be used for any species.
+We obtained human TF motifs from the JASPAR database (version 2022), HOCOMOCO and  Kellis ENCODE database in the required format in the examples directory.
+Additionally, we provide the mouse motifs from the JASPAR database (version 2022) and the HOCOMOCO database.
+In general, our approach can be used for any species.

-The required bed-like SNP file is a tab-separated file containing the following entries:
+The required bedlike SNP file is a tab-separated file containing the following entries:

 -	chr,
 -	start position (0-based),
 -	end position (0-based),
--	var1 (e.g. effector allele or alternative allele) ,
+-	var1 (e.g., effector allele or alternative allele) ,
--	var2 (e.g. wild type allele),
+-	var2 (e.g., wildtype allele),
--	rsID if known, otherwise - ,
+-	rsID if known; otherwise - ,
 -	minor allele frequency (MAF) if known, otherwise -1.
 The minor allele frequency is important to provide if you want to assess the result of SNEEP against random controls.
 Then, SNEEP samples SNPs based on the MAF distribution of the input SNPs.

 An example of a properly formated SNP file can be found below: